aterrien/forp-ui/README.md

 # PHP GUI #

-If you are afraid to use Javascript to display the forp stack.
+... if you are afraid to use Javascript to display the forp stack.

 See php_demo.php